mckacz/omniconfig/README.md

 * load configuration from various sources
 * merge loaded configuration objects
-* process / validate the final configuration
+* validate the final configuration
 * exceptions with extensive information (eg. where and how was defined value that caused the error or how can be defined a missing value)
 * configurable error message formatter
-* fully extensible - supports custom loaders and processors
+* fully extensible - supports custom loaders and validators
 * preconfigured resolvers
 * synchronous and asynchronous API